nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ![NKL Cluster1 Loadbalancer](..//media/nkl-cluster1-add-loadbalancer.png)

 Legend:
-- Orange is the LoadBalancer Service `External-IP`, which are your Nginx LB Server IPs
+- Orange is the LoadBalancer Service `External-IP`, which are your Nginx LB Server IP(s).
 - Blue is the `NodePort mapping` created by K8s.
 The new NKL Controller updates the Nginx LB Server upstreams with these, shown on the dashboard.

 <br/>